 It's tough to say when we might be treated to the first details about The Elder Scrolls 6.
 Bethesda head Todd Howard has acknowledged the importance of keeping fans engaged with new expectations (that was the whole point of this early announcement), but he also knows it's sensible not to say too much, too fast.
-With E3 2020 coming up, and newer consoles on the horizon, now might be the perfect time for Bethesda to show off more information.
-Of course, it's still anyone's guess as to when exactly the series will continue, so make sure to keep checking in as we update you as more information comes to light.
+With the PS5 and Xbox Series X on the horizon, now might be the perfect time for Bethesda to show off more information, but the studio is focused on Starfield at the moment.

 We may earn a commission for purchases using our links.
 Learn more.